Open-EO/openeo-vue-components/README.md

 The components are async web components, which means only the components you are actually using are requested.
 This keeps page loading times at a minimum.

+*Note for Contributors:* Web Components must be built via `npm run build` and will be placed in the `assets` folder.
+Examples can be generated using `npm run wc-examples` and will be placed in the `examples` folder.
+You can also serve the examples via HTTP with the command `npm run wc-serve`.

 ### Vue

 In a Vue environment, you can just import the Single File Components directly.